forgottenswitch/qwaf/README.md

 Keyboard layout trying to be similar to Qwerty.
 Works in X11, Wayland, Linux console.

-The `hjkl` "module" makes `,` a prefix, `;` a modifier, `,m` a layout switcher, and `,n` a Compose key.

   <img src="pic/qwaf.png" alt="Qwaf lv1" width="800" />

+Aside from letters rearrangement, `,` is made a prefix, `;` a modifier, `,m` a layout switcher, and `,n` a Compose key.

+The `,` and `;` modifiers sometimes lock.
+To recover from such an event, press `,`, `;`, and `Shift` in random combinations (this shouldn't take long).

-AltGr level, accesible with Comma:
+AltGr level, accesible with Comma prefix:
   <img src="pic/qwaf-lv3.png" alt="Qwaf lv3" width="800" />

-Second AltGr level, accessible with Semicolon:
+Second AltGr level, accessible with Semicolon shift:
   <img src="pic/qwaf-lv5.png" alt="Qwaf lv5" width="800" />

 Cyrillic variant:
   <img src="pic/ru_intl.png" alt="Cyrillic lv1" width="800" />
   <img src="pic/ru_intl-lv3.png" alt="Cyrillic lv3" width="800" />

-International/Dvorak/etc. variants almost aren't tested.
+There are also variations resembling Dvorak, Colemak, Workman, Qwertz, and Azerty.
+They almost aren't tested, though.
+Dvorak is heavily modified to make space for Semicolon modifier.
+Azerty is modified into "Wverty" for ergonomics (as in French, `W` is rare, but not `A`).

 Building
 --------